Kathy Blackmer MS, LPC, CADC

 Cindy Forster, PsyD

-Dr. Cindy Forster (Woodstock office and telehealth) is a licensed Clinical Psychologist.
-She has over 25 years experience providing outpatient therapy and providing integrated psychological services in a large area hospital system.
+Dr. Cindy Forster is a licensed Clinical Psychologist.
+She has over 30 years experience providing outpatient therapy and providing integrated psychological services in a large area hospital system.
 She specializes in Health Psychology and Behavioral Medicine.
 With an emphasis on behavioral health using supportive, cognitive-behavioral therapy and Dialectical Behavior Therapy, she sees patients with anxiety, stress, depression, chronic pain and fibromyalgia, eating disorders, weight loss, smoking cessation, headaches, marital discord, family discord, issues of aging, grief and loss, the psychological aspects of cancer treatment, coping with medical disorders, and diabetic compliance to name a few.
 With an empathetic, nonjudgmental style, she focuses on empowerment.
 Dr. Forster is also a DBT therapist in our Linehan, Board of Certification, Certified DBT Programs.
 Dr. Forster is trained in Dialectical Behavior Therapy (DBT) by Behavioral Tech, the highest standard for DBT training.
 Forster is a professional member of the American Psychological Association and the Illinois Psychological Association.